saranggalada/Manifold/README.md

-# Manifold
+# Vulcan
-YAML-driven DSL for no-code AI/ML model building and training pipelines.
+A YAML-driven DSL for composing and training AI/ML models without writing code.